shijuvar/shijuvar/active_masterclass.md

 **A:** The objective of the Masterclass is not about learning some syntax and grammer, but it's all about how to write idiomatic Go code based on SOLID principles and Clean architecture.
 If you're passionate on programming and want to write production-ready Go code based on the Go philosophy and good engineering principles, the Masterclass may help you.

-**Q: How to enrol to the Masterclass?**
+**Q: How to enroll to the Masterclass?**

-**A**: Send an email to shijuvar@gophermonk.in to get the information and enrolment.
+**A**: Send an email to shijuvar@gophermonk.in to get the information and enrollment.
 You can register to the Masterclass by making a payment of INR 1,000.
 Once the Masterclass is started, and then, if you're comfortable with that, you can make the remaining payment and continue with the Masterclass.
 If you're not comfortable with Masterclass after attending the initial session, you can quit from it.

 **Q: What's the objective of the Masterclass Professional Go**